 Ancient Thira Santorini

-Once Akrotiri was completely destroyed, Thera remained uninhabited until the 8th century B.C., with very few exceptions.
+Once Akrotiri was completely destroyed, Ancient Thira Santorini remained uninhabited until the 8th century B.C., with very few exceptions.
 Then the Dorian colonists from Sparta arrived.
-Their leader was Thera, who gave his name to the island.
-The city was built on the western slope of the mountain called Mesa Vouno and became the urban centre controlling the whole island.
-The city remained without walls due to its natural fortified position and was connected by a road with its two ports, Oia (Kamari today) and Elefsina (Perissa today).
-Very few traces have been found of the initial phase of the city.
+Their leader was Thira, who gave his name to the island.
+City build on the western slope of the mountain called Mesa Vouno and became the urban center controlling the whole island.
+City remained without walls due natural fortified position and connected by a road with its two ports, Oia (Kamari today) and Elefsina (Perissa today).
+Very few traces founded of the initial phase of the city.
 After the 4th century B.C., the city developed under the influence of the Ptolemies, Greek monarchs of the Egyptian kingdom.
 Later it was occupied by the Romans.
-The city deteriorated after the 3rd century A.D. and was abandoned after the 9th century.
+City deteriorated after the 3rd century A.D. and abandoned after the 9th century.
 Excavations by German and Greek archaeologists began in 1896.

 How To Get There: By car from Kamari, on foot from Kamari (either following the road or the path towards Zoodohos Pigi –they both begin from the same point) or on foot from Perissa (the path has shade almost until noon).
 Walking up will take you more than half an hour.

 So rent a Car Santorini from CarHub.gr and visit Ancient Thera Santorini!!